microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teams_api_overview.md

 # Use the Microsoft Graph API to work with Microsoft Teams

-Microsoft Teams is built upon Office 365 groups.
-All the [group APIs](group.md) can also be used with teams, with the exception that 'Create group' does not currently allow you to create a team.
+Microsoft Teams is built on Office 365 groups.
+You can use the [group APIs](group.md) with teams, with the following exception:

-* There are also some APIs in beta that are specific to Microsoft Teams: [list my teams](../../beta/api/user_list_joinedteams.md), [channels](../../beta/resources/channel.md), [chat threads](../../beta/resources/chatthread.md), and [chat message](../../beta/resources/chatmessage.md)
+- Currently, you can't use [Create group](../api/group_post_groups.md) to create a team.

-* Care must be taken if using these group APIs in a [Microsoft Teams app](https://msdn.microsoft.com/en-us/microsoft-teams/index) - e.g. as part inside a 'tab' or 'bot' running inside Microsoft Teams - rather than in a standalone app.
-[See this guidance](https://msdn.microsoft.com/en-us/microsoft-teams/graph).
+>**Note:** If you use the group APIs in a [Microsoft Teams app](https://msdn.microsoft.com/en-us/microsoft-teams), rather than in a standalone app - for example as part of a tab or bot running in Microsoft Teams - follow the guidance in the article [Using Microsoft Graph in your Microsoft Teams pages](https://msdn.microsoft.com/en-us/microsoft-teams/graph).